 In the mid-1990s, oil and gas producers began seeking large hydrocarbon reserves at deeper well depths using new, specialized drilling and production equipment.
 We recognized that the existing fleet of conventional 180' OSVs operating in the U.S. Gulf of Mexico was not designed to support these more complex projects or to operate in the challenging environments in which they were conducted.
 Therefore, in 1997, we began a program to construct new generation OSVs based upon our proprietary designs.
 Since that time, we have constructed 17 new generation OSVs using these proprietary designs, and expanded our fleet with the acquisitions of a total of six additional new generation OSVs.
 Our fleet of 23 OSVs is among the youngest fleets in the industry with an average age of approximately four years.
+We also own one 165' fast supply vessel.
 We are the only publicly traded company with a significant fleet of U.S.-flagged, new generation OSVs.